gaearon/overreacted.io/src/pages/algebraic-effects-for-the-rest-of-us/index.md

 ### Okay, What Are Algebraic Effects?

-The name is a bit pretentious (like most names coming from the academia) but the idea is simple.
+The name might be a bit intimidating (like many names coming from the academia) but the idea is simple.
 If you’re familiar with `try / catch` blocks, you’ll figure out algebraic effects very fast.

 Let’s recap `try / catch` first.
 Say you have a function that throws.
 Maybe there’s a bunch of functions between it and the `catch` block: